apigee-127/volos/oauth/common/README.md

                           // Check both as described before
                         });

-### OAuth.verifyToken(authorizationHeader, verb, path, callback)
+### OAuth.verifyToken(authorizationHeader, requiredScopes, callback)

 Verify an OAuth bearer token, as described in section 2.1 of RFC 6750.
-This validates the HTTP "Authorization" header against the database.
-The "verb" and URI path from the request are required and some implementations may choose to use them to check if the client is authorized to invoke a specific API.
+This validates the HTTP "Authorization" header against the database. requiredScopes is optional and may be either an array or a space-delimited string.

-    oauth.verifyToken('Bearer mF_9.B5f-4.1JqM', 'GET', '/foo', function(err, result) {
+    oauth.verifyToken('Bearer mF_9.B5f-4.1JqM', 'scope1 scope2', function(err, result) {
                         function(err, result) {
                           // Check both as described before
                         });